 “It was worth a try,” she said, looking at my feet.
 “Maybe someone heard you scream and we can get them down here too.”

 “Okay, calm down,” I said with a wave of my hand.
 “This is just a slight setback.
 It’s not the end of the world.
 I just need to figure this out.
 Not many things are resistant to fire.”

 “Hmm, I wonder,” the woman said lowering her mace so that it touched the ooze.
 The creature grabbed hold almost instantly.
-She waited for a second and then whispered an enchantment.
-The mace burst with blinding light and the ooze monster was suddenly evaporated into thin air.
+She waited for a second and then squeezed the handle of her weapon.
+The mace burst with blinding light and the ooze monster was evaporated into thin air.

 “Ha!” she said proudly.
 “I did it.”

 “Seriously?”
 I asked.
 “You could free yourself the whole time?”